 Above I’m showing the midpoint of two squats – each illustrating a different intention.

 They may look similar on the surface, but the top image is promoting restriction, and the bottom image is promoting freedom for fluids and energy to circulate in the body.

-In the top image: I’m focusing on my spine being upright primarily, without consideration for using my whole body in the movement.
-This is a common mistake I frequently observe, that can restrict your movement progress.
+In the top image: I’m focusing on my spine being primarily upright, without consideration for using my whole body in the movement.
+This is a common mistake I frequently observe that can restrict your movement progress.

 In the bottom image: I’m allowing the weight to sink into my legs and my torso to relax.
 This improves your ability to create deep levels of leg strength.